sjbennett123/polarlarp/content/rules/_index.md

 #### Being Moved

-After a trap has been set, it cannot be moved more than five feet without automatically setting it off, even if the person moving it has a Disarm Tr aps skill.
+After a trap has been set, it cannot be moved more than five feet without automatically setting it off, even if the person moving it has a Disarm Traps skill.
 In the case of weapon traps, they will automatically hit the person carrying the trap.

 #### Destroyed